Rudxain/ideas/software/Triple-lang/README.md

 Think of it as "the lang of mathematicians, artists, philosophers, logicians, and scientists".

 This is an **extremely-[pure](https://en.wikipedia.org/wiki/Purely_functional_programming)** functional lang, with aggressive auto-parallelization, like Bend and Kind.
 As such, there is no I-O. Think of it like a "Turing-Complete calculator".
 The only way to make use of it, is by explicitly passing values from the other langs, and evaluating Zogah's expressions.

+Being data-driven and "timeless", it doesn't have a concept of `async`.
+If you have any long-running computations, you should split them in multiple Zogah blocks evaluated by `async` (or explicit threads) Cranket code.

 Similarly to HVM, it doesn't need GC, but it doesn't have pointers or move-semantics.